As decision nears on reform proposals, Maryland lawmakers struggle over police ‘Bill of Rights’

 Del.
 Gabriel Acevero (D-Montgomery) said the proposal to change the name of the statute was equivalent to putting “lipstick on a pig.”

-Acevero, who has pushed for sweeping reforms for the past three years, wants a complete repeal of the bill of rights, and the creation of a statewide policy on the use of force by police.
+Acevero, who has pushed for sweeping changes for the past three years, wants a complete repeal of the bill of rights and the creation of a statewide policy on the use of force by police.
 He also has proposed a law that requires officers to be decertified if they commit felonies or are involved in certain personnel incidents.

-At the meeting on Thursday, there appeared to be some consensus on developing a statewide use-of-force policy; changing who investigates police officers accused of serious bodily injury or death of an individual; and requiring mental health evaluations of officers every few years.
+At the meeting on Thursday, there appeared to be some consensus on developing a statewide use-of-force policy; changing who investigates police officers accused of serious bodily injury or the death of an individual; and requiring mental health evaluations of officers every few years.

 Most departments require a mental evaluation or assessment only when an officer is hired or has witnessed or been involved in a traumatic incident.